xiaozhang-12331/fisheye-pv-assessment-and-optimization/README.md

 # PV Sky-View Analysis System (Refactored Pipeline Documentation)

-This document describes the code structure, inputs and outputs, parameter locations, computation principles, optimization algorithm, and interactive 3-D visualization of `D:\projects\image_recog\新架构`.
+This document describes the code structure, inputs and outputs, parameter locations, computation principles, optimization algorithm, and interactive 3-D visualization of the refactored pipeline in this repository.

 ## 1. Overall Functionality